BlenderAid/Asset-Flinger/README.md

 7. Try it out :) **Ctrl+Shift+Alt+A** opens the Asset Flinger menu in the 3D View

 #### Setting up :
-1. In the Addon panel in Blender's User Preferences, put your own Asset Library location to Asset Flinger Addon's preferences
+1. In the Add-ons panel in Blender's User Preferences, put your own Asset Library location to Asset Flinger Add-on's preferences
 2. Next time you export objects with **Ctrl+Shift+Alt+E**, make that location as a bookmark for your convenience

 > #### Installing Python (probably not needed)